 I was using standard copy paper for my experiments because it is nice and thin, but if you flood it with wet colour like Distress Stains, it does buckle and need flattened.
 I ruined one when I tried to iron it while it was still a bit damp.
 (Because you’re dealing with wax, if you do want to iron, make sure you put some clean copy paper over the wax and lift it off straight away to stop it sticking).

-Here’s a couple more experiments, the first two are with the Squiggles stencil using thin card (160gsm) which didn’t buckle much at all.
+Here’s a couple more experiments, the first two are with a stencil using thin card (160gsm) which didn’t buckle much at all.
 I used Black Soot Distress Stain over various coloured crayons.

 This one is the Swirly Garden stencil